TencentBlueKing/bscp-cpp-sdk/readme_en.md

 ### Third-party dependency library installation

-Enter the `third-party/scripts` directory and run `sh ./install_rapidjson.sh` to install the corresponding dependent libraries.
+Enter the `third-party` directory and run `sh ./install.sh` to install the corresponding dependent libraries.

 ### Compile with `bscp-cpp`